 - Steamed Fish

-RECIPE: To make it from scratch, check out How To Make Shiitake Dashi.
+📝 RECIPE: To make it from scratch, check out How To Make Vegan Dashi.

 3 Ways to Make Dashi

-Depending on your time and need, you can decide how to make Japanese soup stock from the following three ways.
+Depending on your time and need, you can decide how to make Japanese soup stock using three ways.
 I’ll start from the most time-consuming method (but only 20 minutes!) to the instant method.

 Method 1: Make Dashi from Scratch